 But you don't have to be the rod-and-reel type to love Destin.
-There's plenty to entertain the sand-pail set as well as senior citizens, and there are many nice restaurants, which you'll have an easier time finding if you remember that the main drag through town is referred to as both U.S. 98 and Emerald Coast Parkway.
-The name makes sense, but part of what makes the gulf look so emerald in these parts is the contrasting whiteness of the sand on the beach.
-Actually, it's not sand—it's pure, powder-soft Appalachian quartz that was dropped off by a glacier a few thousand years back.
-Since quartz doesn't compress (and crews clean and rake the beach each evening), your tootsies get the sole-satisfying benefit of soft, sugary "sand."
-Sand so pure it squeaks.
+There's plenty to entertain everyone, from the sand-pail set to senior citizens, and there are many nice restaurants, which you'll have an easier time finding if you remember that the main drag through town is referred to as both U.S. 98 and Emerald Coast Parkway.
+The name makes sense, but part of what makes the Gulf look so emerald in these parts is the contrasting whiteness of the sand on the beach.
+Actually, it's pure, powder-soft Appalachian quartz, dropped off by a glacier a few thousand years back.
+Since quartz doesn't compress (and crews clean and rake the beach each evening), your feet get the sole-satisfying benefit of soft, sugary "sand" so pure it squeaks.